S1NGR000/Dainik-Asam-Scrapper/README.md

 ## Start Scrapping:
 - open terminal and run the script using `python scrapper.py`
-- it will download the latest paper in pdf form in same folder.
+- it will download the latest e-paper in pdf format in same folder.